 As also noted above, defendant DaCorta has been indicted in a separate but related action.
 DCA Doc.
 1. A copy of the initial indictment was attached as Exhibit A to the Receiver's Third Interim Report, and a copy of the superseding indictment was attached as Exhibit D to the Receiver's Eighth Interim Report.
-DaCorta will likely stand trial in April 2022.
+DaCorta's trial term was recently extended from February 2022 to April 2022.